CooperASC/cooperasc.github.com/_posts/notes/2012-11-13-full-faculty-kristi.md

 But it was agreed that we are not yet ready to vote on this language.

-#Someone makes a motion to adjourn the meeting, someone seconds, we all agree.
-The end.
+Someone makes a motion to adjourn the meeting, someone seconds, we all agree.
+End of meeting.